 Best free budgeting app for tracking expenses

 Mint is a money management tool that’s owned by Intuit, which is the same company that owns TurboTax.
-According to its website, Mint has been around for more than a decade.
+Mint has been around for more than a decade.
 It brings together all of your accounts in one place to give you a snapshot of your financial life.
 Plus, it’s completely free!

 Money expert Clark Howard has been a fan of Mint for years.
 In his opinion, Mint is the best of the best budgeting apps.

 “Mint has stood the test of time and will help you categorize your spending in so many different ways, and so much of it is done automatically to help you get control of what you’re up to.”

 If you’re curious about where your money has been going, looking for motivation to start saving, need alerts to remind you of upcoming bills or simply want to see all of your investments and net worth in one place, Mint may be the perfect budgeting app for you.
-It’s also the only app on the list that provides a free credit score.
+It’s also the only app on our list that provides a free credit score.

 When I downloaded Mint and set up a budget myself, here were the biggest benefits and drawbacks that I found with the app.